 Class Meetings: The course will have two lecture meetings a week, MW 2:30-3:45 in room CS 140.
 There will graded activities in class, so attendance is required.
 (Bring a paper and pencil.)

 Instructor Contact Info: Peter J. Haas, 204 CMPSCI building.

-Online Discussion Forum: We will be using Piazza for online discussion.
+Online Discussion Forum: We will be using Piazza for online discussion; you can sign up for Piazza here.
 Class announcements will be transmitted via Piazza and also posted on the course web page.
 Here are some ground rules for using Piazza:

-Prerequisites: The material of the course does not overlap much with that of the conventional pre-calculus and calculus courses, but it will demand some basic skill in calculation.
+Prerequisites: The material of the course does not overlap much with that of the conventional pre-calculus and calculus courses, but it will demand some basic skill in calculation and algebra.
 There is no formal prerequisite, but an average high-school math background will be useful, e.g., the University's R1 gen-ed requirement.
-(This course does not carry gen-ed credit itself, though I expect that future versions will be R2 courses.)
+(This course does not carry gen-ed credit itself.)
 On the opposite end of the spectrum, someone who has taken MATH 132 or CMPSCI 187 probably has too much mathematical maturity to be in the appropriate audience for this course.

 The textbook for the course is Discrete Mathematics: Mathematical Reasoning and Proof with Puzzles, Patterns, and Games by Douglas E. Ensley and J Winston Crawley.
 The UMass Amazon virtual bookstore has been informed about the book.
 It's pretty expensive, but there are cheaper options of renting it or buying it used, e.g., on eCampus.
 Do not buy the paperback "solutions manual" in place of the hardcover textbook.
 We'll work through most of the book, with specific sections as specified on the syllabus.